House turns back effort to censure Rep. Ilhan Omar over remarks about Charlie Kirk

 The 214-213 roll call shelved a resolution from GOP Rep. Nancy Mace of South Carolina to censure Democratic Rep. Ilhan Omar of Minnesota and have her removed from two House committees: Education and the Workforce, and Budget.
 The two have feuded viciously on social media.

-Mace has said Omar, an immigrant who criticized Kirk's views of gun ownership and race relations in the aftermath of George Floyd's 2020 death in Minneapolis, should be deported to her home country of Somalia.
+Mace has said Omar, an immigrant who criticized Kirk's views of gun ownership and race relations in the aftermath of George Floyd's 2020 death in Minneapolis, should be deported to Somalia.
+Omar was born in Somalia and became a U.S. citizen in 2000.

 Omar said Mace is pushing a false narrative to raise money “and boost her run for Governor.”